We may earn affiliate commissions for the recommended products. Learn more.

 Supports 5G:

-aloSIM is well-suited to South Africa travelers who need access to calling and SMS functionality.
-There are no regional plans, but its local plans offer flexibility and are highly affordable, including an unlimited data option for shorter trips.
+aloSIM is well suited to South African travelers who need access to calling and SMS functionality.
+Its local plans offer flexibility and are highly affordable, including an unlimited data option for shorter trips.

-Coverage: aloSIM is available in over 200 countries.
-In South Africa, it works with Vodacom to provide internet access (5G and LTE).
+Coverage. aloSIM is available in over 200 destinations.
+In South Africa, it works with Cell C and Telkom to provide internet access (LTE).
 While aloSIM supports calling and texting, you need to download its sister app, Hushed, to access those features.

-Data plans: Travelers to South Africa can choose from 6 different data plans from aloSIM.
-These plans offer 1GB to 20GB of data and are valid for 7 to 30 days, including an unlimited data South Africa eSIM that’s valid for 10 days.
+Data plans and pricing.
+Travelers to South Africa can choose from 6 different data plans from aloSIM.
+These plans offer 1GB to 20GB of data and are valid for 7 to 30 days.
+Additionally, there are 6 unlimited data plans from 3 to 30 days, starting from $20.00 and up to $75.00.

 Check out our aloSIM review to learn more about this eSIM service.